dysdera/dbwidgets/README.md

 # dbwidgets
-widgets to ease the creation of GUI database interface so far contains source code and jar for a button bar javabean
+widgets to ease the creation of GUI database interface.
+so far contains source code and jar for a button bar javabean